 THGM’s unperformed sample script for a talent competition speech

-Here is a short competition speech we wrote for a client.
+Is your mind brimming now with talent show speech ideas?
+Here is a short competition speech sample we wrote for a client.
 This example might help you learn how to write a speech for a competition, too.

 This one was never used, because she came up with an even better idea.
 Note that the contestant is seated in a chair near the edge of the stage.